 The new calls for the ECDC international fellowship have been published.
-The two-year ECDC paid training allows the fellow to carry out activities related to the surveillance and epidemiology of communicable diseases.
+The two-year ECDC paid training allows the student to carry out activities related to the surveillance and epidemiology of communicable diseases.

-- Nationality: Applicants must be nationals of a Member State of the EU/EEA (1) and should have experience in public health, epidemiology or microbiology.
+- Must be nationals of a Member State of the EU/EEA and should have experience in public health, epidemiology or microbiology.

-In order to be eligible for the ECDC Fellowship Programme, candidates for both paths need to fulfil the following set of formal requirements:
+- Also must meet the following criteria, In order to be eligible for the ECDC training Programme, candidates for both paths need to fulfill the following set of formal requirements-

 - Be entitled to her or his full rights as a citizen.

 - Applications must be in English, the working language of the Centre.
 You may be requested at a later stage to supply documentary evidence in original in support of the statements that you make for these applications.

 Post-secondary education attested by a diploma in medicine, public health, epidemiology, veterinary medicine, nursing, biology, microbiology, pharmacology, biomedicine or other health and social sciences, at the level of Graduate diploma or Masters’ degree or equivalent; and at least one (1) full year working experience in public health or epidemiology.